Direct RNA sequencing - control experiment (SQK-RNA004)

 Spin down the sample and pellet on a magnet.
 Keep the tube on the magnet, and pipette off the supernatant when clear and colourless.

-Keep the tube on magnet until the supernatant is clear and colourless before washing the beads with 150 µl of freshly prepared 70% ethanol, as described below:
+Keeping the tube on magnet, wash the beads with 150 µl of freshly prepared 70% ethanol, as described below:

 Carefully remove the 70% ethanol using a pipette and discard.